 If you don’t know, you might have to call in a professional to inspect the area for signs of leaks or breaks.

-Knowing the material of your old pipe means that you can match it up to a toilet flange for a bidet from the three types of materials that are available for purchase.
+Knowing the material of your old pipe means that you can match it up to a toilet flange for a bidet from the three materials available for purchase.

 Step 4 – Saw the Drain Pipe